 D67 House and Bunker

 House D67 is a historical relic from the resistance against the United States during the Vietnam War.
-It served as a place where important decisions by the Central Military Party, the Ministry of Defense, and the Central Military Commission were made, including strategic decisions like the Tet Offensive in 1968 and the liberation of South Vietnam in 1975.
+In this house, the Central Military Party, the Ministry of Defense, and the Central Military Commission made crucial decisions, including strategies for the Tet Offensive in 1968 and the liberation of South Vietnam in 1975.

 Doan Mon